laszlotuss/CustomOriginSlider/README.md

-# CenterOriginSlider
+# CustomOriginSlider

-CenterOriginSlider is an open-source SwiftUI package that provides a customizable center origin slider for your iOS projects.
+CustomOriginSlider is an open-source SwiftUI package that provides a customizable center origin slider for your iOS projects.
 This slider allows users to select values in a range, either negative or positive, from a center origin point.

 This package provides a variety of customization options such as thumb size, color, guide bar style, tracking bar color, and more, making it a flexible choice for your user interface needs.